Shaunfurtado/Shaunfurtado/README.md

 </div>

-- 🌱 Currently learning Blockchain and Big Data.
+- 🌱 Currently exploring Blockchain.
 - 📫 You can reach me at shaunf1801@gmail.com.
 - ⚡ Fun fact: I'm a big fan of FPS and Open World games and I also like Anime.